 Lahmacun is also known as Turkish Pizza (or Armenian Pizza).
 It brings a cracker thin crust together with a flavorful (and sometimes spicy) minced meat topping.

-While lahmacun (pronounced LA-ha-MA-sewn) may look like pizza, it is very different.
+While lahmacun (pronounced LA-ha-MA-chewn) may look like pizza, it is very different.
 There is no cheese.
 It is traditionally spicy.
 And, the dough is SUPER thin.
 It’s also eaten rolled up, burrito style.

-It might not be your average pizza, but like Polish Pizza, Turkish pizza is the perfect street food.
+It might not be the first think that comes to your mind when you think of pizza, but like Polish Pizza, Turkish pizza is the perfect street food.
 It’s super portable but also incredibly flavorful and satisfying.

 How to eat Turkish Pizza

 While the dough and thin layer of topping are important to lahmacun, the toppings for Turkish pizza are just as important.
 What makes lahmacun a fun meal for a party, is that everyone can top it according to their tastes.